ihi-comp-med/hermes2-gwas/README.md

 ## Ancillary analyses

-Other ancillary analyses reported in the manuscripts that are not yet included in the workflow can be performed using publicly available softwares, listed below:
+Other ancillary analyses reported in the published manuscripts that are not yet implemented in the workflow can be performed using publicly available softwares, listed below:

 | Analysis                                             | Software / Dataset                                                                                    | Version  / Release date |